 White sauce vs red sauce

-Easy chicken enchiladas with jalapeno white sauce is without a doubt a new favorite at our house.
+Easy chicken enchiladas in white sauce is without a doubt a new favorite at our house.

 For starters, as the name implies, they are EASY to make, AND secondly, I discovered that you can also freeze them.
 Lately I’ve working overtime, trying to handle multiple projects at a time.
 This recipe is without a doubt a HUGE help!
 By the way, if you love enchiladas like I do, make sure to check out my black beans enchilada recipe.
 There will be more enchilada recipes coming down the pipes, so just stay tuned.

 And with 5 de Mayo right around the corner this is the absolute perfect dish to take to a party or to make at home to celebrate.